jimhopp-lookout/testlab/README.md

     $ tl container clone -n server-www-1
     [TL] TestLab v0.6.1 Loaded
     [TL] container server-www-1 clone                            # Completed in 1.0281 seconds!

+The idea in the above example is that you run the initial clone command to put your container into an ephemeral clone state.
+You would then modify the container in some fashion, test, etc.  When you where done with that iteration you would run the clone command again, losing all the changes you did to the container, replacing it with a new clean cloned copy of your original container.
+RRP (Rinse, Repeat, Profit)

 We can also see the containers status reflects that it is a clone currently: